lbeatty1/MIP_AirPollution/README.md

 Get_CAMD.py - pulls EPA data from their API, sends to data directory

+The other parts of the code are split into two folders: Downscaled and Endogenous.
+The Downcaled code takes MIP outputs and generates concentrations while the endogenous folder calculates cluster-level population-weighted marginal generation impacts on air pollution exposure.

+Downscaled
-Calculate_Model_Emissions.ipynb - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap.
+Calculate_Model_Emissions.py - Takes EIA, EPA data, calculates emissions from MIP models, outputs shapefiles to be processed by inmap.
 InMap_SR.ipynb - takes emissions output and uses source-receptor matrices to calculate exposures Plot_Output.ipynb - takes InMap Output (full inmap) and plots exposures and deaths.

-run_airpollution.sh - runs all of the scripts in sequential order, including InMap.
-It pulls InMap settings from InMap_config.toml